 Residential treatment is also not the only option.
 A 2014 study found that outpatient substance use disorder treatment programs can be just as effective as inpatient programs.

 It’s also important to remember that relapse isn’t a failure.
-People with an opioid use disorder will often relapse along the road to recovery.
+People with an opioid use disorder will often along the road to recovery.

 Gordon credits the program at the private rehabilitation center with helping her son stay sober for the past 18 months.
 But not because it was voluntary.
 The program included both a six-month inpatient treatment program and a three-month transition to sober living program.